mmkal/plv8-git/readme.md

 - with just 1 extra column, you can add multiuser versioning to *any* indexed column!

-- how cool this will be for large JSON or other text blob columns that get overwritten a lot during the app's lifetime

-- since all commits are controlled by the main app, it's trivial to integrate commit authors directly into any regular application's user auth system
+- how cool this will be for large JSON or other text blob c get overwritten a lot duringall commits are controlled by the main app, it's trivial to integrate commit authors directly into any regular application's user auth system

 - due to the git standard, this repo then can easily be fed into any generic git UI for all sorts of diffing, logging & visualizing